ingyamilmolinar/doctorgpt/README.md

         regex:    "ERROR"

     # Conditions in which the parsed log will be ignored for triggers
+    # To create exceptions which won't trigger the GPT API
     filters:
       - variable: "MESSAGE"
         regex:    "HTTP 401"

+    # Conditions in which the parsed log will be ignored and excluded from the API context
+    # For sensitive or spammy log entries.
+These will never be sent to the GPT API
+    excludes:
+      - variable: "LEVEL"
+        regex:    "DEBUG"

   # Matches line:  2022-01-27 21:37:36.776 0x2eb3     Default       511 photolibraryd: PLModelMigration.m:314   Creating sqlite error indicator file
   - regex: '^(?P<DATE>[^ ]+)\s+(?P<TIME>[^ ]+)\s+[^ ]+(?P<LEVEL>[^ ]+)\s+(?P<MESSAGE>.*)$'

-  # When more than one triggers is present, just one trigger is sufficient to trigger a diagnosis
+  # When more than one trigger is present, just one trigger is sufficient to trigger a diagnosis
     triggers:
       - variable: "LEVEL"
         regex:    "Default"
       - variable: "MESSAGE"
         regex:    "(?i)ERROR:"
-    # Filters are optional
+    # Filters and excludes are optional

   # Last parser must always be a generic one that matches any line
   - regex: '^(?P<MESSAGE>.*)$'
-    # Both filters and triggers are optional
+    # All filters, triggers and excludes are optional
 ```

 ## Examples